-(a) Periodic reporting and disclosure requirements
+Periodic reporting and disclosure requirements

 With regard to the disclosure of information, listed companies are required to publicly disclose inside information, i.e., any circumstances which exist or may reasonably be expected to come into existence, or any event which has occurred or may reasonably be expected to do so, regardless of its degree of materialisation, which a reasonable investor would be likely to use entirely or partially as a basis for their investment decisions, since it would be likely to have a significant effect on the prices of securities or financial instruments.
 Issuers which have securities admitted to trading on a regulated market, or which have requested their admission to such a market, must promptly disclose privileged information as established in Regulation (EU) 596/2014, of the European Parliament and the Council, of 16 April 2014, as amended, and respective regulations and delegated acts.
+However, under these provisions, issuers may delay the public disclosure of this information in certain circumstances.